-- Third-party payers that provide coverage to the patient, such as an insurance company, a managed care organization or a governmental payer program; - physicians or other authorized parties, such as hospitals or independent laboratories, that order the testing service or otherwise refer the services to us; - patients in cases where the patient has no insurance, has insurance that partially covers the testing, or owes a co-payment, co-insurance or deductible amount; - collaboration partners; or - biopharmaceutical companies, universities or researchers for clinical trial work.
+- Third-party payers that provide coverage to the patient, such as an insurance company, a managed care organization or a governmental payer program; - physicians or other authorized parties, such as hospitals or independent laboratories, that order the testing service or otherwise refer the services to us; - patients in cases where the patient has no insurance, has insurance that partially covers and reimburses the testing, or owes a co-payment, co-insurance or deductible amount;

+- collaboration partners; or - biopharmaceutical companies, universities or researchers for clinical trial work.

 We are reimbursed for two categories of testing, anatomic pathology, which includes cell staining and the enumeration component of CTC assays, FISH, ICC and immunofluorescence, and molecular pathology, which includes mutation analysis.
-Reimbursement under the Medicare program for the diagnostic services that we offer is based on either the Medicare Physician Fee Schedule or the Medicare Clinical Laboratory Fee Schedule, each of which is subject to geographic adjustments and is updated annually.
-Medical services provided to Medicare beneficiaries that require a degree of physician supervision, judgment or other physician involvement, such as pathology services, are generally reimbursed under the Medicare Physician Fee Schedule, whereas clinical diagnostic laboratory Fee Schedule.
-Some of the services that we provide are generic and molecular testing, which are reimbursed as clinical diagnostic laboratory tests.
+Reimbursement under the Medicare program for the diagnostic services that we offer is based on either the Medicare Physician Fee Schedule, or PFS, or the Medicare Clinical Laboratory Fee Schedule, or CLFS, each of which is subject to geographic adjustments and is updated annually.
+Medical services provided to Medicare beneficiaries that require a degree of physician supervision, judgment or other physician involvement, such as pathology services, are generally reimbursed under the PFS, whereas clinical diagnostic laboratory tests are generally reimbursed under the CLFS.
+Some of the services that we provide are genetic and molecular testing, which are reimbursed as clinical diagnostic laboratory tests.

-Regardless of the applicable fee schedule, Medicare payment amounts are established for each CPT code.
+Regardless of the applicable fee schedule, Medicare payment amounts are established for each Current Procedural Terminology, or CPT, code.
 In addition, under the Clinical Laboratory Fee Schedule, Medicare also sets a cap on the amount that it will pay for any individual assay.
 This cap, usually referred to as the National Limitation Amount, is set at a percentage of the median of all the contractor fee schedule amounts for each billing code.